xdrie/niacop/README.md

 # niacop
 a cross platform self-tracker tool

-niacop runs in the background as a daemon and gradually gathers data on your computer usage. all data collection is done locally and data never leaves the host computer. the usage data is compiled into a local database, which can later be queried in such a way as to allow you to figure out what applications you were using at any time in the past.

-niacop can also optionally count key events as a metric of engagement with an application.
+**niacop** runs in the background as a daemon and gradually gathers data on your computer usage. all data collection is done locally and data never leaves the host computer. the usage data is compiled into a local database, which can later be queried in such a way as to allow you to figure out what applications you were using at any time in the past. it can also optionally count key events as a metric of engagement with an application.

-niacop has been tested on windows and linux.
+supports windows and linux. platform support is extensible, so theoretically macOS support could be added too.

 ## dependencies